 This website introduces you to the process and products of this HKBU-led project.
 This project benefits from the benevolence of the Innovation and Technology Bureau of the HKSAR Government.
 Their generous support enables the project team to build bridges among communities across age groups – Hong Kong English teachers who recognise the educational value of English poetry, tech-savvy young learners who enjoy learning and playing on their mobile devices, and IT architects who will combine innovation and tradition to construct a multi-channel poetry e-corpus (iOS, Android and WebApp) that balances utility and user experience.
 The current collection of children’s poems will be transformed into school-based activities during the project’s second and third year.

-Joshua Chan & Jane Lo (ex-Language Centre colleague)
+Joshua Chan (Senior Lecturer) & Jane Lo (ex-Language Centre colleague)

 Hong Kong Baptist University